moineco/data_science/README.md

-# This is a book for introductory data science
+# The outcome of the code is available from this link https://moineco.github.io/data_science/